eark-project/E-Ark-ERMS-export-bridge/README.md

 # Backend for the Alfresco Export Module

+This repository contains the code for the backend of the ERMS Export Module (EEM).
+A more elaborate description of the EEM can be found on the GitHub repository hosting the code for the [frontend](https://github.com/magenta-aps/erms-export-ui-module).

+This backend is a RESTful service written in Java using the framework [Jersey](https://jersey.java.net/).

+# Installation

+# Documentation for the frontend developers

+This section describes the extraction resources that can be called from the frontend.

 ## Extracting Resources

 In order use the extraction service, use the following resources: